denolteholding/hugo-mod-bootstrap-scss-js-v5/README.md

-This is a [Hugo Components](https://gohugo.io/hugo-modules/) that packages the [Bootstrap v5](https://v5.getbootstrap.com/docs/5.0/getting-started/introduction/) SCSS source ready to be used in Hugo.
+This is a [Hugo Component](https://gohugo.io/hugo-modules/) that packages the [Bootstrap v5](https://v5.getbootstrap.com/docs/5.0/getting-started/introduction/) SCSS source and JS bundles ready to be used in Hugo.

 You need the Hugo extended version and Go to use this component.